ys98110/tour_itinerary_scraper_hthoju/README.md

 # Tour Itinerary Scraper from Hanatour website

 I created this to help out with the internal operations during my time in HT Hoju.<br>
-It is created for a very specific purpose.
+It was quickly created for a very specific purpose.

 ## Set Up